South Korea: Miracle on the Han River

 Between 1962 and 1994, the South Korean economy grew at an average of 10% annually, fueled by annual export growth of 20%, in a period called the Miracle on the Han River.

 In 1960, a student uprising (the "April Revolution") led to the resignation of the autocratic President Syngman Rhee.
 This was followed by 13 months of political instability as South Korea was led by the weak and ineffectual Second Republic.
 This instability was broken by the May 16, 1961 coup led by General Park Chung Hee.
 As president, Park oversaw a period of rapid export-led economic growth enforced by political repression.
 Under Park, South Korea took an active role in the Vietnam War.

-Park was heavily criticized as a ruthless military dictator, who in 1972 extended his rule by creating a new constitution, which gave the president dictatorial powers and permitted him to run for an unlimited number of six-year terms.
+Park was heavily criticized as a ruthless military dictator who, in 1972, extended his rule by creating a new constitution, which gave the president dictatorial powers and permitted him to run for an unlimited number of six-year terms.
 The Korean economy developed significantly during Park's tenure, largely due to investment in family-run conglomerates.
-The government developed the nationwide expressway system, the Seoul subway system, and laid the foundation for economic development during his 17-year tenure, which ended with his assassination on 26 October, 1979.
+The government developed the nationwide expressway system, the Seoul subway system, and laid the foundation for economic development during his 17-year tenure, which ended with his assassination on 26 October 1979.

 The years after Park's assassination were marked again by political turmoil, as the previously suppressed opposition leaders all campaigned to run for president in the sudden political void.
 In 1979, General Chun Doo-hwan led the coup d'état of December Twelfth.
 On May 17, 1980, Chun forced the Cabinet to expand martial law to the whole nation, which had previously not applied to Jeju Island.
 The expanded martial law closed universities, banned political activities, and further curtailed the press.
-Chun's assumption of the presidency through the events of May 17 triggered nationwide protests demanding democracy; these protests were particularly widespread in Gwangju, to which Chun sent special forces to violently suppress the 18–27 May 1980 Gwangju Democratization Movement at the cost of at least 165 civilian lives and 26 dead soldiers (half of them by friendly fire).
+Chun's assumption of the presidency through the events of May 17 triggered nationwide protests demanding democracy; these protests were particularly widespread in Gwangju, to which Chun sent special forces to violently suppress the 18–27 May 1980 Gwangju Democratization Movement at the cost of probably 500 to 2,000 civilian lives and 26 dead soldiers (half of them by friendly fire).

 Chun subsequently created the National Defense Emergency Policy Committee and took the presidency according to his political plan.
 Chun and his government held South Korea under a despotic rule until 1987, when a Seoul National University student, Park Jong-chul, was tortured to death.
 On June 10, the Catholic Priests Association for Justice revealed the incident, igniting the June Democratic Struggle across the country.
 Eventually, Chun's party, the Democratic Justice Party, and its leader, Roh Tae-woo, announced the June 29 Declaration, which promised a democratic election of the president.